|Last Quarterly Update:||11/25/2013|

 Many food service contractors, hotels, and restaurants cater events, but those businesses are covered in separate industry profiles and are not included in the catering industry.

 Demand is driven by corporate profits and consumer income.
 The profitability of individual companies depends on cost controls and effective marketing.
 Large companies have advantages in offering expanded services such as facilities management, room rental, and entertainment.
 Small companies can compete effectively by serving small groups and offering personalized service.
-The industry is highly fragmented: the top 50 companies account for less than 15 percent of industry revenue.
+The industry is highly fragmented: the top 50 US companies account for less than 15 percent of industry revenue.

 PRODUCTS, OPERATIONS & TECHNOLOGY